jhpyle/docassemble/_docs/fields.md

 ([Lambda](https://docs.python.org/3/tutorial/controlflow.html#lambda-expressions))
 function as the value of the `validate` field modifier.
 This may be useful if your `validate` function is very simple.
-It is common to use `x` as the variable name in a Lambda expression, but note that this is reserved name in docassemble, so you should use a different variable name, such as `y`.
+It is common to use `x` as the variable name in a Lambda expression, but note that this is a reserved name in docassemble, so you should use a different variable name, such as `y`.

 {% highlight yaml %}